@radekmie

 Unblocking the main thread

-The above setup requires an asynchronous module initialization1, but once it’s done, all of the operations remain synchronous.
+The above setup requires an asynchronous module initialization[^synchronous-initialization], but once it’s done, all of the operations remain synchronous.
 This is great because it requires no changes in the existing code using it.
 However, if the operation takes more time, it blocks the UI – just like the TypeScript version.

 To solve this problem, we can create a Web Worker and execute the WASM module there.
 The communication will be fully asynchronous, based on the postMessage API.
 Let’s create a basic, RPC-like worker: